 - The average life expectancy of transgender women of color living in the Americas is 30-35

-- 2021 has been a record-breaking year for anti-trans legislation, and there have been at least 12 deaths of transgender and non-binary people so far this year
+- 2022 has been aanother heart-breaking year for anti-trans legislation, and there have been at least 8 deaths of transgender and non-binary people so far this year

-There are multiple ways you can sponsor TGNCNB people, from financially supporting their legal name change, gender marker change and/or birth certificate amendment to recommending them for a promotion in their workplace.
+There are multiple ways you can sponsor TGX people, from financially supporting their legal name change, gender marker change and/or birth certificate amendment to recommending them for a promotion in their workplace.

 Use Your Pronouns